Statement from the National Coal Mining Museum

 The museum is committed to fair and ethical pay for all our staff and despite challenging economic times the Trustees approved a budget for this year which allowed for an above-inflation pay increase of 5% for all employees.
 This is higher than for most other sectors, both private and public; and followed onto last year’s above-inflation pay increase.
 It would have meant a rise of around 14% over two years for many of our employees, including the Museum Guides who are taking industrial action.

 Whilst not within our budget, the Trustees subsequently approved an increased offer of 5% or an additional 80p per hour, whichever is greater.
 This equates to an increase of more than 6%, or more than 15% over two years, for many employees including the Museum Guides.
+This offer also included death in service and consideration of increased rates of pay for specialist skills such as mechanical and electrical.
 To afford this, the Charity will have to find efficiencies and make savings, but the Trustees were keen to support our Chief Executive and her team in finding a speedy resolution to the dispute.
-UNISON refused to put this formal offer to its members.
-No offer of £1 per hour or 5%, whichever is greater, was ever agreed, by the Executive team or the Board of Trustees.
+This offer equivalent to 6.21% for Museum Guide has been made.
+We would encourage Unison to put this offer to their members so that we can continue working together towards a resolution.

 Also, contrary to information UNISON has put in the public domain, our Charity does not pay any ‘six-figure’ salaries; and whilst it is correct to say that the Museum is incurring additional costs as a result of the industrial action, including extra security, which is necessary to ensure an enjoyable experience for visitors, this is not at the levels being suggested.